You've lived through 2 a.m. feedings, toddler temper tantrums, and the back-to-school blues. So why is the word "teenager" causing you so much worry?

 Kids often start "trying on" different looks and identities, and they become very aware of how they differ from their peers, which can result in episodes of distress and conflict with parents.

-One of the common stereotypes of adolescence is the rebellious, wild teen continually at odds with Mom and Dad.
+One of the common stereotypes of adolescence is the rebellious, wild teen continually at odds with mom and dad.
 Although it may be the case for some kids and this is a time of emotional ups and downs, that stereotype certainly is not representative of most teens.

 As teens mature, they start to think more abstractly and rationally.
 They're forming their moral code.
 And parents of teens may find that kids who previously had been willing to conform to please them will suddenly begin asserting themselves — and their opinions — strongly and rebelling against parental control.

-You may need to look closely at how much room you give your teen to be an individual and ask yourself questions such as: "Am I a controlling parent?," "Do I listen to my child?," and "Do I allow my child's opinions and tastes to differ from my own?"
+You may need to look closely at how much room you give your teen to be an individual and ask yourself questions such as: "Am I a controlling parent?," "Do I listen to my child?," and "Do I allow my teen's opinions and tastes to differ from my own?"

 Tips for Parenting During the Teen Years